glopzel/glopzel/README.md

 - 😄 Pronouns: she/her

-- 🔭 I’m currently working on contributing to open source + improving personal projects
+- 🔭 I’m currently working on contributing to open source

-- 🌱 I’m currently learning TypeScript

 - 📫 You can <a href="mailto:alopezzel@gmail.com" target="_blank">contact me here</a>